-- The teacher population of 35 teachers has grown by 9% over five years.
+- The teacher population of 35 teachers has stayed relatively flat over five years.

 |Virginia College-Greenville||(SC) Community College Avg.|